vuestorefront/vue-storefront/packages/core/docs/integrations/adyen.md

 ## Google Pay configuration

-To enable Google Pay, you have to add a new payment method in Adyen's dashboard.
+To enable Google Pay, you have to add it as a payment method in Adyen's dashboard.
 Then, in the `nuxt.config.js` file add `paywithgoogle` to the `availablePaymentMethods` array:

 ```js
 // nuxt.config.js